Twenty years after his $100 million donation, Henry Rowan’s legacy is still being written

-With each new graduating class, the College of Engineering raised the bar of expectations, not just for the engineering students, but for students in other academic fields.
+Raising the bar With each new graduating class, the College of Engineering raised the bar of expectations, not just for the engineering students, but for students in other academic fields.

 “Suddenly, we became a more attractive destination to people interested in math and science,” says Newell, and that in turn attracted more education students.
 Better students meant a need for better faculty, which built momentum.
 Rowan saw its SAT scores rise, its selectivity rise and the performance of its graduates rise.